opensalt/codeception-email-mailtrap/README.md

 $I->am('a member');
 $I->wantTo('request a reset password link');

-// First, remove all existing emails in the MailHog inbox
+// First, remove all existing emails in the Mailtrap inbox
 $I->deleteAllEmails();

 // Implementation is up to the user, use this as an example
 $I->requestAPasswordResetLink();

-// Query MailHog and fetch all available emails
+// Query Mailtrap and fetch all available emails
 $I->fetchEmails();

 // This is optional, but will filter the emails in case you're sending multiple emails or use the BCC field